Xqhare/nabu/README.md

 Nabu is a rust library for reading and writing `.xff` files.

 The overarching goal of this project is to create a rust library that can be used to build, read and write `.xff` files.
-`.xff` is a general purpose file format, with Nabu as the translation layer.
+`.xff` is a general purpose file format, with Nabu acting as a serializer and deserializer, as well as an IO abstraction.

-As with all my projects, this documentation contains everything you never wanted to know about `.xff` files, Nabu and how to work with them.
+As with all my projects, this documentation contains everything you never wanted to know about `.xff` files or Nabu.

 This README documents the usage of the most recent version of `.xff`: Version 1.
 The documentation for the previous version 0 can be found [here](LEGACY_V0_README.md).